 3. Can laser hair removal be done on all body areas?

-Yes, laser hair removal is safe on virtually all parts of the body, including the face, legs, underarms, and bikini area.
+Yes, it is safe on virtually all parts of the body, including the face, legs, underarms, and bikini area.
 Added caution must be observed around sensitive areas such as the eyes.

 4. Can I shave between laser hair removal sessions?